ArviRA/THOGU/Readme.md

 # Thogu

-Toku is an python application which coverts the  given image to a potrait and Color splash.
+Thogu is an python application which coverts the  given image to a potrait and Color splash.
-Toku means Edit in Tamil(தொகு).
+Thogu means Edit in Tamil(தொகு).

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to Run Toku.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to Run Thogu.

 ```bash
 pip install requirements.txt